joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/12/10/special-series/2022-global-events-happenings.html?searchResultPosition=3

 **Relax.
 Omicron Isn’t Going to Take Down the Economy.**\
-`The economy is better positioned to absorb the damage of each successive wave of the virus. `\
+`The country is better positioned to absorb the damage of each successive wave of the virus.`\
 https://nytimes.com/2021/12/10/opinion/omicron-delta-economy-inflation.html?searchResultPosition=4

 **In the Michigan School Shooting, the Prosecutor Asks, What About the Parents?**\